 I’m focusing on colleges and the education market but that has a limited season, so if you know of a potential paid speaking engagement, do mention my name.
 Even a conference breakout session where I wouldn’t necessarily get paid but I’d make good connections and could book other engagements off that gig.
 I am thinking my Coping Strategies for Grief & Loss workshop would be good for corporations. … Read more...

 Our presentation event in Baltimore, MD went very well and I’m grateful Dr. Lisa Horowitz took time out of her day to do this video and honored to have earned both her trust and respect.
-(Thank you videographer, Mary Tidwell, for shooting this.)
-We make quite a team and for this conference, we presented with this panel of respected suicide prevention experts.
+(Thank you videographer, Mary Tipton, Fellow at NIMH for shooting this video.)
+We make quite a team and for this conference, I presented with this panel of respected suicide prevention experts.

 I was so honored to be a presenter among this distinguished panel of youth suicide prevention researchers and doctors at PAS 2019 (Pediatric Academic Societies).
 I wasn’t so sure how my presentation would be received in such a strict academic environment.
 But judging from standing ovation after my talk which shocked me, I’d say … Read more...